Conditions Swine flu

 How is swine flu diagnosed?

-An infection with a swine flu virus may be suspected if a person shows typical symptoms of flu and has had close contact with pigs.
+Infection with a swine flu virus (zoonotic influenza) is suspected if a person shows typical symptoms of flu and has been in close contact with pigs.
 This mostly affects people who work with pigs as part of their job.
-Swine flu is suspected in particular if the symptoms occur outside of the flu season.
+Zoonotic influenza is particularly suspected if the symptoms occur outside the flu season.

 How is swine flu treated?

-People can generally recover from swine flu at home.
-It’s important to get rest and plenty of fluids, in particular in the case of a high temperature.
+People can generally recover from flu at home.
+It is important to get plenty of rest and drink lots of fluids, especially in the case of a high temperature.

-If a patient is suffering with flu caused by a swine flu virus, doctors can use antiviral drugs to prevent the flu viruses from replicating.
-These include the active agent oseltamivir from a group of drugs known as neuraminidase inhibitors.
+In some cases, doctors can use antiviral drugs to prevent the flu viruses from replicating.
+One example is the active ingredient oseltamivir.
 In the best-case scenario, the drugs will shorten the length of the illness.
-However, they are only effective if treatment is started within the first 48 hours after the onset of symptoms.
+However, to have optimum effect, treatment must start within 48 hours of the first symptoms.

-Reviewed by the Society of Virology (Gesellschaft für Virologie e.V. – GfV).
+Reviewed by the German Society of Virology (Gesellschaft für Virologie e.V. – GfV)

 As at: